MicrosoftDocs/learn/learn-pr/azure/manage-iot-central-apps-with-rest-api/includes/3-exercise-authorize-api.md

-You must create an IoT Central application for your devices to connect to and be managed from.
+Create an IoT Central application for your devices to connect to and be managed from.

 You want to create an IoT Central application to test integration with your store management application.

 In this unit, you use the Azure CLI to create an IoT Central application from the **Preview application** template.
-This application template enables the the preview REST API.
-You run the CLI commands in the Azure sandbox activated for this module and then navigate to the application's web UI to complete the setup by adding a device template.
+This application template enables the preview REST API.
+You run the CLI commands in the Azure sandbox activated for this module and then navigate to the application's web UI.
+In the web UI, you complete the setup by generating an API token to use to authorize REST API calls.

 ## Install the Azure IoT CLI extension